Xed-Editor/Xed-Editor/README.md

 ## Community
 > [!TIP]
-Join the Karbon community to stay updated and engage with other users:
+Join the Xed-Editor community to stay updated and engage with other users:
 - [Telegram](https://t.me/Xed_Editor)

 <br>